Skip to content

 Elizabeth Vartkessian has been investigating the life histories of those facing the most severe penalties possible in the United States since 2004.
 She started working as a mitigation specialist in Houston, Texas at a time when it was the epicenter of capital punishment.
 There she learned and developed skills aimed at helping decision-makers have a full picture of her clients.

-After starting a successful private practice and obtaining her Ph.D. in Law from the University of Oxford, Dr. Vartkessian and several colleagues created Advancing Real Change, Inc. (ARC, Inc.) a national non-profit located in Baltimore, MD dedicated to conducting high-quality life history investigations in criminal cases.
-As the founding Executive Director, Dr. Vartkessian is committed to having the history of an accused at the forefront of their criminal case.
+After starting a successful private practice and obtaining her Ph.D. in Law from the University of Oxford, Dr. Vartkessian and several colleagues created Advancing Real Change, Inc. (ARC) a national non-profit located in Baltimore, MD dedicated to conducting high-quality life history investigations in criminal cases.
+As the founding Executive Director, Dr. Vartkessian is committed to having the history of an accused at the forefront of their criminal cases.
 She has worked as a mitigation specialist with defense teams in trial and post-conviction cases in state and federal jurisdictions and is an international expert on the collection and effective presentation of mitigating evidence, as well as the standard of care required by the defense in death penalty and juvenile cases.

 Erin Fiaschetti